Jean-François Millet's Museum and Studio in Barbizon, a dive into history

 Musée Millet à Barbizon - A7C7618Musée Millet à Barbizon - A7C7618Musée Millet à Barbizon - A7C7618Musée Millet à Barbizon - A7C7618

-By visiting Barbizon, you will take a real trip into the past, where the present still retains traces of Jean-François Millet's influence.
-This is what Vincent Van Gogh said of Millet, saying that he was "an essentially modern painter, thanks to whom the horizon has opened up before us".
-We also discover the list of all the painters he inspired later.
+A visit to Barbizon takes you on a journey into the past, where the present still bears the traces of Jean-François Millet's influence.
+That's what Vincent Van Gogh said of Millet, when he described him as "an essentially modern painter, thanks to whom the horizon has opened up before us", and a list of all the painters he went on to inspire.

-In conclusion, a visit to Jean-François Millet's museum and studio in Barbizon is a great experience not to be missed by art and history lovers.
+In conclusion, a visit to Jean-François Millet's Barbizon museum and studio is a not-to-be-missed experience for art and history lovers.
 Immerse yourself in the world of this emblematic painter and discover the atmosphere that reigned at the time of the Barbizon School.
-You will be amazed by the richness of the exposed works and the authenticity of this place of memory.
+You'll be amazed by the wealth of works on display and the authenticity of this place of memory.

 Musée Millet à Barbizon - A7C7600Musée Millet à Barbizon - A7C7600Musée Millet à Barbizon - A7C7600Musée Millet à Barbizon - A7C7600

-We end with the last room which presents works from the period of Millet, Millet himself on sale and contemporary works.
-To prolong this immersion in art, don't miss the nearby Galerie de l'Angélus.
-There you will find a selection of original works by the masters of the Barbizon School available for sale, as well as contemporary creations inspired by Millet and the Barbizon School.
+The final room features works from Millet's period, works by Millet himself for sale, and contemporary works.
+To prolong this immersion in art, be sure to visit the nearby Galerie de l'Angélus.
+Here you'll find a selection of original works by the masters of the Barbizon School available for sale, as well as contemporary creations inspired by Millet and the Barbizon School.
 A unique opportunity to take home a piece of art history and support today's artists.

 Musée Millet à Barbizon - A7C7607Musée Millet à Barbizon - A7C7607Musée Millet à Barbizon - A7C7607Musée Millet à Barbizon - A7C7607

-So don't wait any longer and treat yourself to this cultural getaway in Barbizon, where the charm of the village and the beauty of the works on display will leave you with an unforgettable memory.
+So don't wait any longer and treat yourself to a cultural getaway in Barbizon, where the charm of the village and the beauty of the works on display will leave you with unforgettable memories.

-To get to Barbizon by car, take the A6 freeway and leave the road in the direction of Fontainebleau.
-Then, just drive about 6 km on the N 37/D 637 before exiting to arrive in Barbizon.
+To get to Barbizon by car, take the A6 freeway and turn off towards Fontainebleau.
+Then drive about 6 km on the N 37/D 637 before exiting to arrive in Barbizon.

-If you prefer to use public transportation, bus 21 is available Monday through Saturday (but not on Sundays or holidays) and serves the village of Barbizon from the Fontainebleau-Avon station.
-The bus ride takes about 20 minutes.
-You can consult the timetable of the bus 21 on the corresponding timetable sheet.
+If you prefer to use public transport, bus 21 is available Monday to Saturday (but not on Sundays or public holidays) and serves the village of Barbizon from the Fontainebleau-Avon station.
+The bus journey takes around 20 minutes.
+You can consult the timetable for bus 21 on the relevant timetable page.

 Practical information